Invitation to a Royal Garden Party

-Mr Doe is (details of employment of any voluntary role they have played in the community and why you would like to put their name forward).
+Mr Doe is (details of employment or any voluntary role they have played in the community.
+Include why you would like to put their name forward).
 I am not aware that he has previously attended a Garden Party.

 Mr Doe’s contact details are:

 Please note, nominations must be received by the end of October for inclusion in the following year's Garden Party invites.

 Other ways The King gives recognition to people